 On returning to Holland, Titus taught philosophy to Carmelites in formation and began a life-long project to translate the works of St Teresa of Avila into Dutch.
 In 1923 he was appointed to teach philosophy at the new Catholic University of Nijmegen.
 His students recalled his wonderful sense of humour and how he always had time for them.
 Titus was appointed Rector Magnificus of the University in 1932.
 He also travelled around Europe and to the United States to speak about Carmelite mysticism.
 In 1935, he was appointed by the Dutch bishops as a chaplain and advisor to Catholic journalists.
 It was this appointment which would lead ultimately to his imprisonment and death.

 He was arrested on 19 January 1942 and spent seven weeks at the prison in Scheveningen, before being transferred with a hundred other prisoners to Amersfoot concentration camp.
 He spent nearly two months there, before being sent back to Scheveningen for further questioning.
 The head of the secret police called Titus “that dangerous little friar.”
-When it became clear that Titus would not go against his conscience and give in to the demands of the Nazi party, he was sent to Dachau.
-He was in a part of the camp reserved for priests and religious, mainly Polish, and including another Carmelite brother.
+Titus was offered freedom if he agreed to stop speaking out, and was told that he would be sent to a concentration camp if he refused.
+Titus could not accept the compromise in good conscience and so was sent to Dachau.
+He was assigned to a part of the camp reserved for priests and religious, mainly Polish, and including another Carmelite brother.
 The physical labour, harsh living conditions and frequent beatings all took their toll on Titus who was already in delicate health.
 Towards the end of July he was taken to the camp ‘hospital’- in reality an experimental laboratory where he suffered further degrading treatment.
 Finally, on 26 July 1942, an SS nurse administered a fatal injection.
 She testified at the beatification process that Titus had given her his rosary, encouraging her to pray and saying that he would pray for her.